Chase Joynt: Writing

 In 2016, Joynt and Mike Hoolboom coauthored the non-fiction book You Only Live Twice: Sex, Death and Transition.
-In this genre-transcending book, trans writer and media artist Chase Joynt and HIV-positive movie artist Mike Hoolboom come together over the films of Chris Marker to exchange transition tales, confessional missives that map out the particularities of occupying what they call ‘second lives’: Chase’s transition from female to male and Mike’s near-death from AIDS.
+In this genre-transcending book, trans writer and media artist Chase Joynt and HIV-positive movie artist Mike Hoolboom come together over the films of Chris Marker to exchange transition tales, confessional missives that map out the particularities of occupying what they call 'second lives': Chase's transition from female to male and Mike's near-death from AIDS.
 Weaving cultural theory with memoir and media analysis, YOLT asks intimate questions about what it might mean to find love and hope through conversation across generations.
 The book received a Lambda Literary Award nomination for Transgender Non-Fiction at the 29th Lambda Literary Awards in 2017.

-With Boys Don't Cry (2022), Chase Joynt and Morgan M. Page relocate Boys Don't Cry (1999 film) in a way that attends to the story’s violence and values, both on and off screen.
-Hailed as groundbreaking upon its original release, the Oscar-winning film Boys Don’t Cry offered the first mainstream access to transmasculine embodiment in North America, one that many simultaneously celebrated and rejected.
-More than two decades after its original release, the film has become a lightning rod for contemporary debates about the representation of trans lives and deaths on screen.
-Morgan M. Page and Chase Joynt argue that new visibilities of transness on screen require us to re-engage earlier portrayals: Boys Don't Cry (1999 film) is central to conversations about casting, violence against gender non-conforming people, and the borders between butch and trans identities.
-Acknowledging a younger generation of queer and trans people who are straining against the images foisted upon them, including this film’s egregious violence, and an older cohort for whom it remains a formative, if complicated, touchstone, Joynt and Page revisit the original contexts of production and distribution to unsettle the overdetermined ways the work has been understood and interpreted.
-The Times Literary Supplement called this work "a manifesto for future trans representation."